mervvb/YolYap-Proje/docs/llm.md

 ---

 ## 🎯 Purpose
 This document explains in detail the usage and integration of the LLM (Large Language Model)-based AI assistant within the **YolYap Project**.

-The main goal is to allow users to interact in **natural language** and quickly obtain accurate information about road conditions, traffic, flight data, and other relevant details.

 The AI assistant processes text-based inputs to enhance the user experience.
 It is designed not only to answer traffic and route questions but also to provide historical and cultural information, helping users learn about the places they are interested in.